notaSWE/notablog/_posts/2023-02-19-ChatGPT-Proves-How-Good-My-Music-Taste-Is.md

 ![Layout GIF](/notablog/docs/assets/2023_02_19_index_gif.gif "Layout GIF")

 Now came the part in my project to share the above with the world.
-Thankfully I had a barren wasteland of an AWS account at the ready...
+Thankfully I had a barren wasteland of an cloud account at the ready...

 ## Enter AWS